 You’re approved for a $150,000 home equity loan.

 Home Equity Loan Terms

-The terms are fixed which provides peace of mind for the borrower.
+The terms are fixed.
 You know exactly how much you’ll be paying every month and you’ll know exactly when you will have paid off the entire balance.
 Why?